The Fair Start Model

 - Families and communities plan together to secure that fair start, shifting excess resources to improve conditions of entry.

 - Everyone wins by creating a sustainable future filled with people who had a better start in life.

-In the long term Fair Start family planning is the best way to promote human rights.
+In the long term Fair Start family planning is the best way to promote human rights and build resilient populations that can thrive in future environments.
 Studies also suggest it is the most effective way to improve child welfare, create equity, and protect animals and the environment, all at the same time.
 It’s the key to the future we want.

 Families today are starting to live the Fair Start model: